Catalin246/php-web-shop-amazon/README.md

 # php-web-shop-amazon

-This repository demonstrates how the MVC design pattern can be implemented using PHP.
+This repository demonstrates the implementation of the MVC design pattern using PHP.
+It includes a user page that allows customers to shop, similar to other commercial websites.
+The application's design is inspired by Amazon.com, although some elements may differ.
+Additionally, the application provides an admin page where administrators can manage stock and users.
+You can use the same login screen to acces both of them.

 It contains a docker configuration with: